mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 Changes you receive from the repository when pulling are combined with the changes you have made to your working copy (if any).
 Afterwards, your working copy will contain both your changes and the changes you received.
 As part of the pull, the original of your working copy is updated as well.

-For example, if the last time you pulled you received all changes up to and including revision N, this means that the original for your working copy is revision 40.
-Since you started making changes to your working copy, other people on your team have made another four commits (X, Y, and Z).
+For example, if the last time you pulled you received all changes up to and including revision N, this means that the original for your working copy is revision N. Since you started making changes to your working copy, other people on your team have made another three commits (X, Y, and Z).
 If you now pull, you will receive those changes and Z will be the new *original* to which your changes are compared.

 Usually, combining your changes with the latest revision from the repository is done automatically.
 For example, one person may add a page while you are changing a microflow.
 If the changes are too close, however, a conflict can arise.
 For example, if one of your team has changed the properties of the same data view that you have also changed, you will have to resolve such conflicts before you can commit.
-For information on how to do this, see the [Dealing With Conflicts](#conflicts) section below.
+For information on how to do this, see [Combining Changes and Conflict Resolution](/refguide/merge-algorithm/).

 If your team is committing often, you then should pull often.
 Frequent pulling has the benefit that you receive fewer changes with each pull so that integrating those changes with your work is easier.